Sofie's article on how to spend a week in Austria in winter helped me plan my own trip there. – Reader Anubha

 Kaspressknödel – Austria’s take on the dumpling.
 Pan fried and sometimes put in the oven, they’re usually filled with cheese.
 Enjoy them served in a soup or with a salad.

 Tiroler Gröstel – Traditionally, this is a hearty meal made up of leftovers.
 Served in a pan, it’s a mixture of potatoes, onions, bacon, and paprika or chilli powder, with a fried egg served over the top.

 Erdäpfelsalat (Austrian-style potato salad) – This potato salad doesn’t use mayonnaise, and instead relies on a dressing of vinegar, mustard, chives, red onion, salt, and pepper.
 Vegetarians and vegans should always check if this dish is suitable, as it sometimes includes chicken or meat stock.

 Apfelstrudel (Apple Strudel) – Not only loved in Austria, apple strudel is a more delicate take on an apple pie, made with light and crispy pastry dough that melts in the mouth.

 Sachertorte – this delicious chocolate sponge cake is a symbol of Austria, the capital city in particular.
 Inside are thin layers of apricot jam, before it’s topped with chocolate icing.

 Viennese Coffee – Vienna is one of the coffee capitals of Europe, with many versions that you can only find here.
 Try a melange, which is similar to a cappuccino.

-Schnapps – Austria’s national alcohol, schnapps comes in many different flavors.
-Schnapps tastings are great fun, but it’s very strong!
+Schnaps – Austria’s national alcohol, schnaps comes in many different flavors.
+Schnaps tastings are great fun, but it’s very strong!